LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 ``ProsodicStructure`` is created with `loanpy.utils.IPA.get_prosody
 <https://loanpy.readthedocs.io/en/latest/documentation.html#loanpy.utils.IPA.get_prosody>`_.
-The column ``FB_VowelHarmony`` checks if a word has front-back vowel harmony based on a function defined earlier in the script.
+The column ``FB_VowelHarmony`` checks if a word has front-back vowel harmony based on a function defined earlier in this script.

 .. code-block:: python